aparx/Forge-Hammers/README.md

 I want to mention, that this project is not the best I produced, as it is just for fun but still fully documented with JavaDocs and made with quality in mind.
 So please do not mind mispellings or that the code looks a bit noisy.
-This modification is compatible with the most modifications for Minecraft, as it is made with independence in mind, without any library required, except Forge.<br>
+This modification is compatible with the most modifications for Minecraft, as it is made with independence in mind, without any library required, except Forge.<br><br>
 <a href="https://github.com/mindcubr/Forge-Hammers/releases/tag/1.0.1-alpha"><img src="https://img.shields.io/badge/-download_latest-blue?style=for-the-badge&logo=flipboard"></img></a>
 <br><br>
 ![image](https://user-images.githubusercontent.com/47287352/112938929-e44f7a80-912a-11eb-9773-81b44697800a.png)